antimatter15/eigensheep/README.md

   --timeout TIMEOUT  lambda execution timeout in seconds up to 900 (15
                      minutes)
-  --no_install       do not install dependencies if not found --clean_all        remove all deployed dependencies --rm               remove a specific
+  --no_install       do not install dependencies if not found --clean        remove all deployed dependencies
+  --rm               remove a specific
   --reinstall        uninstall and reinstall
   --runtime RUNTIME  which runtime (python3.6, python2.7)